ST3 General Surgery Interview Preparation and Essential Reading

 The key to success in the General Surgery ST3 interview is preparation.
 Candidates will have a much greater chance of success if they start preparing early and wisely.
 This requires planning and a combination of solo reading and group practice.
 Below we have tried to summarise the best methods of structuring your interview practice, and finished the section with a selection of texts that we have found very helpful.
 We’ve also developed a General Surgery ST3 Interview Question Bank to help you prepare.

 - It is highly recommended to have at least 12 months of elective and emergency general surgery experience.
-This allows you to develop the necessary WBAs and logbook experience to achieve the essential General Surgery competences at CT level.
+This allows you to develop the necessary WBAs and logbook experience.

 - Ensure you read the application guidance and interview format at the start of CT2 so that you can plan your revision accordingly as if this were an exam.